Charlene Barshefsky

-Charlene Barshefsky (born August 11, 1950) served as United States Trade Representative, the country's top trade negotiator, from 1997 to 2001.
+Charlene Barshefsky (born August 11, 1950) is an American lawyer.
+She served as United States Trade Representative from 1997 to 2001.
 She was the Deputy U.S. Trade Representative from 1993 to 1997.
 She is a partner at the law firm of Wilmer Cutler Pickering Hale and Dorr.
-She is also an advisor at Moelis & Company.
+She is also an advisor at Moelis & Company and a participant of the Task Force on U.S.-China Policy convened by the Asia Society's Center on US-China Relations.

 Early life, education, and career

-Barshefsky was raised in a Jewish family on the North Side of Chicago, to Gustave, a Polish immigrant and chemical engineer, who died in 1995, and Miriam, (who died in 2011) a Russian immigrant and retired substitute teacher.
-She has one brother, Alvin Barshefsky, and one sister, Annette Weinshank.
+Barshefsky was raised in a Jewish family on the North Side of Chicago, the daughter of Polish immigrant parents: Getzel "Gustave" Barshefsky, a chemical engineer from Rajgród (1912–1995), and Miriam Rosen (1912–2011), a substitute teacher from Łomża.
+Her father's family surname had been Barszczewski (feminine Barszczewska) in Polish.
+She has an elder brother, Alvin Barshefsky, and an elder sister, Annette Weinshank.
 In 1968, Barshefsky graduated from Von Steuben High School.
 In 1972, Barshefsky graduated from the University of Wisconsin–Madison with a bachelor's degree, double majoring in English and political science.
 In 1975, she earned her J.D. from the Columbus School of Law of The Catholic University of America.

 Barshefsky was nominated by former President Bill Clinton to serve as Deputy U.S. Trade Representative along with Rufus Yerxa and Richard W. Fisher.
 In 1999 she was the primary negotiator with China's Zhu Rongji, laying out the terms for China's eventual entry into the World Trade Organization in December 2001.
 Her negotiations have been analyzed in Harvard Business School case studies.